Timinator2000/techio-algo-x/19 - 2025 and beyond/05 - nonograms with algorithm x.md

 * place segment
 * place white space

 Where this really gets interesting is in the process of identifying a full list of locations that are options for the placement of each segment.
-Based on the other segments in the line, the options are limited.
+Based on the other segments in the line, the options are more limited that might think.

 </details>

 <details>
 <summary>Spoiler #4: Mutual Exclusivity</summary>

 For any two contiguous segments in a single line.
-Each action of placing the first segment (action 1) must be considered with each action of placing the second segment (action 2).
+Each action of placing the first segment (segment 1) must be considered with each action of placing the second segment (segment 2).
 These actions are mutually exclusive if:

 1. The two segments do not overlap.
 2. Segment 2's placement is earlier than the right end of segement 1 + two spaces.